rjinaga/IocServiceStack/docs/index.md

 ### Services and Contracts Implementations

 IocServiceStack can map the services to their interfaces automatically, in order to work this function, set the Contract attribute to the interface and Service attribute to the class that implements the interface.
+ServiceInit attribute must be set to the constructor to be invoked.

 ```c#
 namespace BusinessContractLibrary